Cart (0)

 Processed cheeses often contain very high sodium (often more than three times the sodium content of fresh cheese) and may include preservatives and artificial ingredients that aren't suitable for young babies.

 The cheeses we get in India easily (and which are advertised heavily) are the “processed” kind.
-Examples: cheese slices, cheese cubes, cheese spread, pizza cheese, etc. (There’s a detailed look at the cheese types below.)
+Examples: cheese slices, cheese cubes, cheese spread, pizza cheese, etc. (There’s a detailed look at the Types of Cheese below.)

 The below table helps you understand the commonly found varieties of cheese as per their sodium content.